RedHatSE/OpenShiftAzureWorkshop101/README.md

+# This has been modified off of the Original to Work on Azure
+   Some notes - Requires SPN of Azure to be setup on Deployment system.

-# ansible-ocp4-install-aws
+# ansible-ocp4-install-aws/Azure
-ansible-ocp4-install-aws is an ansible OpenShift 4 installer helper using the full stack AWS installation.
+ansible-ocp4-install-aws/Azure is an ansible OpenShift 4 installer helper using the full stack AWS/Azure installation.
 The playbooks allow for installation customization for cluster size, instance types, regions, along with other deployment options.

 The ansible-ocp4-install-aws playbooks were developed to enable simple and rapid OpenShift 4 cluster deployments generally, and specifically to deliver OpenShift training workshop lab environments.
 This is especially true for the Service Mesh deployment, as the `deploy_service_mesh_workshop` Ansible role is designed to deliver a Red Hat Service Mesh workshop environment.
 The lab guide for this workshop is available [here](http://redhatgov.io/workshops/openshift_service_mesh/).